Chrisfaherty/CI_PP1_TBB/README.md

     * These images can change with time as members request to have their pet added,
     * It is also used to promote the product as you will see pets with clothing in the images,
     * The images scale with the screen size as well.
+    * User stories covered 10.

 ![This is an screenshot of the galary page](docs/readme.md/features/gallery.png)

 ### Features Left to Implement
 * A feature that I would like to implement in the future is to check out on the sight when you sign up for a subscription,

 ## Testing

-* The site works on google Chrome, Safari & Firefox,
+* The site works on the following browsers
+    * Google Chrome.
+    * Safari.
+    * Firefox.
 * The three webpages were tested to be responsive as a desktop, tablet and mobile screensize,
 * All images and text was reviewed and confirmed to be readable,
 * The Form works as it requires the user to input a name, email & select a package before it can be submitted.